Jean Wyllys: Life

-Wyllys was born in Alagoinhas, in the north-eastern state of Bahia, one of seven children.
+Wyllys was born in Alagoinhas, in the northeastern state of Bahia, one of seven children.
 His mother was a washerwoman and his father a car painter who suffered from alcoholism.
-Wyllys attended a boarding school which gave him the opportunity to get a better education than the average child in his village.
-Wyllys later moved to Salvador and completed his degree in journalism at the Federal University of Bahia.
+Wyllys attended a boarding school, which gave him the opportunity to get a better education than the average child in his village.
+Wyllys later moved to Salvador and obtained his bachelor's degree in journalism at the Federal University of Bahia.
 He first rose to fame after becoming the finalist in the Brazilian reality television show, Big Brother Brasil in its fifth season in 2005.
-He was the first openly gay participant in the show, which caused a lot of controversy amongst fans and participants alike.
+He was the first openly gay participant in the show, which caused controversy amongst fans and participants alike.
 Wyllys described his victory as being of "great political relevance [...]
-I said I was a homosexual and I still won the programme in a country that is homophobic."
+I said I was a homosexual and I still won the TV show in a country that is homophobic."

 Political career

-In 2010 Wyllys was elected a federal MP, representing the Socialism and Freedom party, with an average of 13,000 votes.
+In 2010 Wyllys was elected a federal member of the Brazilian Congress, representing the Socialism and Freedom party, with an average of 13,000 votes.
 His election was only possible, considering the number of votes he had in 2010 elections, through the so-called "voto de legenda" (party vote), a constitutional mechanism that allows candidates who don't have a large number of votes to be elected through votes of another highly voted candidate of the same party.
 In Wyllys's case, the votes of another congressman of Socialism and Liberty Party, Chico Alencar, who was one of the most voted in Rio de Janeiro, helped in his election.
-Upon occupying a seat in the Brazilian Congress, Wyllys brought his LGBT movement activism to the scene.
+Upon occupying a seat in Congress, Wyllys brought his LGBT movement activism to the scene.
 He started working on his political platform, which was primarily focused on the fight for LGBT rights.
 In so doing, he ended up confronting prominent Brazilian right-wing figures, such as pastor Silas Malafaia, a famous televangelist and national president of the Assembly of God Churches, and Jair Bolsonaro, a congressman (later elected president) who became Wyllys's nemesis in the Brazilian Congress.
-Wyllys came to the point of spitting at congressman Bolsonaro during the voting of President Dilma Rousseff's impeachment.
+Wyllys at one point spat at congressman Bolsonaro during the voting of President Dilma Rousseff's impeachment.
 In Congress, Wyllys proposed three controversial pieces of legislation, including the regulation of prostitution, the legalization and government regulation of marijuana production, and the government financing of sex reassignment surgeries and hormonal treatment for transgender teenagers and adults.